A Creationist Sues the Grand Canyon for Religious Discrimination

 “That’s really a tough question because in science we want to be the type of community where people can bring about ideas that are controversial,” says Stephen Moshier, a geologist at Wheaton, a Christian liberal arts college in Illinois, and a former president of the Affiliation of Christian Geologists.
 The problem, according to Moshier, who is not a young-Earth creationist, is that they want mainstream geologists to be open to new ideas, but it’s the young-Earth creationists themselves who have proved inflexible in the face of new evidence contradicting their ideas.
 “Often I read things by young-Earth creationists where I think they really ought to know better.
 Many of them have excellent training in the geosciences,” he says.
 (Snelling declined to comment because of the lawsuit.
 Four other young-Earth creationists who study the Grand Canyon did not respond to requests for comment.)

-That the Grand Canyon is the stage where is this conflict is now playing out is no coincidence.
+That the Grand Canyon is the stage where this conflict now plays out is no coincidence.
 The canyon is such a potent example of the power of small changes over time—of what’s possible on geological time scales.
-“Look through any geology introductory textbook, any sedimentology textbook, and the Grand Canyon is going to be there in either full color of on the whole page,” says Moshier.
+“Look through any introductory geology textbook, any sedimentology textbook, and the Grand Canyon is going to be there in either full color or on the whole page,” says Moshier.

 Last year, he and other Christian geologists published a book titled The Grand Canyon, Monument to an Ancient Earth, directly refuting young-Earth creationists who cite the canyon as evidence of Noah’s flood.
 “It wouldn’t be of any use writing about the Appalachian Mountains—even though I think we can make a stronger case for an ancient Earth there because the geology is so complex,” says Moshier.
 “Because they make a big deal out of the Grand Canyon and use it as a lab for young-Earth creationism and flood geology, that’s naturally where we had to focus the book.”